juvalen/mb-checker/README.md

 Specify http return codes using regexps, as **5..** or __5*__ so it would filter 500, 501, 502...

-Gather other Chrome bookmark file locations for other Linux dictributions
+Gather other Chrome bookmark file locations for other Linux distributions

 ## Author